 The National Oceanic and Atmospheric Administration has developed a tsunami forecast model for Montauk, New York, as part of an effort to provide tsunami forecasts for United States coastal communities.
 Development, validation, and stability testing of the tsunami forecast model has been conducted to ensure model robustness and stability.
-The Montauk, New York tsunami forecast model employs the Method of Splitting Tsunami numerical code and the stability and reliability was tested by simulating artificial tsunamis from different source regions.
-A total of 6 synthetic mega tsunami, $M_w = 9.3$ events, 1 $M_w = 7.5$ and 1 $M_w = 6.2$ were used and the forecast model was stable for 24 hours.
-The Montauk, New York forecast model can generate 4 hours of tsunami wave characteristics in approximately 5.85 minutes of CPU time.
+The Montauk tsunami forecast model employs the Method of Splitting Tsunami numerical code and the stability and reliability was tested by simulating historical events and artificial mega-tsunamis from different source regions.
+The 1755 Lisbon tsunami was simulated for the historical event.
+A total of 8 synthetic mega tsunami (6 Mw 9.3, 1 Mw 7.5 and 1 Mw 6.2) were used and the forecast model was stable for 24 hours.
+The Montauk forecast model can generate 4 hr of tsunami wave characteristics in approximately 5.85 min of CPU time.